Installation Guide

 spec-kitty init <project_name> --ai gemini

-spec-kitty init <project_name> --ai copilot
+spec-kitty init <project_name> --ai codex

 Managing Agents After Initialization